Izithakazelo Zakwa Maseko Clan Names History and Origin

 However, these connections can only be confirmed with strong circumstantial evidence and are usually indicative of loose associations at best.
 It is possible that names in category D – those considered Jena.

-See Also Izithakazelo zakwa Mtshali Clan Names History and Origin
+See Also Izithakazelo Zakwa Cindi Clan Names History and Origin

 Have closer ties to Karanga clans than Ngoni ones, which would explain why they weren’t included in Ngoni informant lists of clan names.
 Or it may simply have become degraded through use and misinterpretation until they no longer represent clans at all.